In this article I review 20 of the top protein bars without artificial sweeteners currently on the market.

 …the order in which these protein bars appear below is only based on their buyers’ ratings — not on how clean of a product it is, or how much protein it has in it.

-Indeed, you’ll be coming across some popular sucralose-free bars that have a bucketful of artificial ingredients and a lot of processing.
+Indeed, you’ll be coming across some very popular sucralose-free bars that have a bucketful of artificial ingredients and a lot of processing.

 (Here’s looking at you, Met-Rx and Gatorade.)

-20 best protein bars without artificial sweeteners
+21 best protein bars without artificial sweeteners

 Power Crunch Triple Chocolate